-- Dial 911 if you are in physical danger.

-- Contact our 24-hour hotline for support, crisis counseling, information and referrals.

-Call 414-933-2722 or text 414-877-8100.

-- Find safety at our gender-inclusive emergency shelter.

-- Create a safety plan with an Advocate.
+- Dial 911 if you are in danger. - Call the Sojourner 24-Hour Domestic Violence Hotline for support, crisis counseling, information, and referrals (414-933-2722). - Find safety at Sojourner Truth House, our emergency shelter for women and their children. - Create a safety plan with an advocate.